farrellja/URD/INSTALL-MAC.md

 ```library(devtools)```
 ```install_github(repo="farrellja/URD")```

-### 3. Increase number of DLLs available to R
+### Increase number of DLLs available to R

 R has limit on the number of DLLs that can be loaded by linked packages.
-Currently, URD's dependencies require more DLLs than is allowed in a default installation of R. To increase the number of simultaneously allowed DLLs from 100 to 150, the *.Renviron* file must be modified.
+If you receive a **maximal number of DLLs reached** error during installation, then you can increase the number of simultaneously allowed DLLs from 100 to 150 by modifying the *.Renviron* file.

 From terminal, run:
 ```echo "R_MAX_NUM_DLLS=150" >> ~/.Renviron```